vinceimbat/vinceimbat/content/jiyu shukyo.md

 - Does the Philippines need jiyu shukyo?
 - How can Jiyu shukyo be used to walk a Filipino intellectual and spiritual terrain?

+# Jiyu shukyo and rules

+The only way we can be truly free is by binding ourselves with a community.
+This is the essence of jiyu shukyo, which is different from the stance that the self should be protected at all cost.
+It is a beautiful concept but one that has to be tested constantly in real life.

+I believe that a minimalist rules of conduct could be enough to bind us toward freedom.
+But the rules or creed is always addressed to the self rather than to the group as a whole.
+I wonder whether this suggests that Imaoka-sensei trusted the individual to keep this at heart and that their creed doesn't have to be a written law used to make pronounced judgments or punishments—elaborate ones carried out by judicial committees.

+Having faith to the other means trusting that if he or she constantly reads the creed, he or she should be able to internalize it and live it in a way that strengthens the group.